bekk/bekk-christmas/post/javascript/the-magic-of-typescript.md

   can the magical domain of planeswalkers and spells help us understand the awesome but advanced type system of TypeScript?
 ---
-Let's give it a shot!
+GHLet's give it a shot!
 Starting with the basics, we will gradually introduce the various features of the TS type system, using Magic cards as examples.

 The rules for MtG are out of scope for this article, but if you're interested you can check out [MtG Arena](https://magic.wizards.com/en/mtgarena), a free online game for PC where you can learn the game and play against other people.